hominidae/agi-arduino/README.md

 Save the zip files for those two libraries to your "C:\Users\<Your usename>\Documents\Arduino\libraries\" folder.

 Next, open your file browers, go to that directory and unzip the files.
+You can optionally remove the "-master" that was appended to the folder name.

+Alternatively, download the libraries from this github repository and move the contents of the "libraries" folder to your Arduino library folder.

-# The two pre-requisite libraries needed
+# Here are what the two pre-requisite libraries that are needed do:

  - Dallas OneWire i2c interface library, https://github.com/PaulStoffregen/OneWire